romale/scantopc/README.md

 scantopc
 ==========

 This program provides the "ScanToComputer" functionality given by HP for they multi-functions printers for windows users.

-Place your document on the platten or in the automatic document feeder (Adf).
+Place your document on the platen or in the automatic document feeder (Adf).
 Select Scan on printer display, then select a computer (a destination) and file format (PDF or JPEG).

 Double side scanning with single side ADF:
 Place your original pile of document in the ADF, scan it.
+This will produice a pdf file.
 Flip them and scan it again.
-If the second batch starts before 2 minutes from the last one, both batches will be merged into a single document, with correct page order.
+This will produce a second pdf file.
+If the second one has same page number as previous one, both are merged into a document having same name as firts job, will "-doubleside" into the name.

 Tested with printer model Officejet 6700 on linux, freebsd.